littlefish-foundation/the-vault/B. Project Catalyst/Fund 9/Proposals/Ocean Organizations/OceanOrgs - Impact.md

 **Organization Model at LFF**

-We based our organization model on [[A Radical Method of Organization|Teal Organizations]], where:
+We based our organization model on [[2- A Radical Method of Organization|Teal Organizations]], where:

 -   worker self-management is key,
 -   hierarchies are natural and dynamic,